scalar-labs/scalardb/docs/schema-loader-import.md

 1. The value range of `BIGINT` in ScalarDB is from -2^53 to 2^53, regardless of the size of `bigint` in the underlying database.
 Thus, if the data out of this range exists in the imported table, ScalarDB cannot read it.
 2. For certain data types noted above, ScalarDB may map a data type larger than that of the underlying database.
 In that case, You will see errors when putting a value with a size larger than the size specified in the underlying database.
 3. The maximum size of `BLOB` in ScalarDB is about 2GB (precisely 2^31-1 bytes).
 In contrast, Oracle `blob` can have (4GB-1)*(number of blocks).
-Thus, if the data larger than 2GB exists in the imported table, ScalarDB cannot read it.
+Thus, if data larger than 2GB exists in the imported table, ScalarDB cannot read it.
-4. ScalarDB does not support Oracle `float` columns that have higher precision than ScalarDB's `DOUBLE`.
+4. ScalarDB does not support Oracle `float` columns that have a higher precision than `DOUBLE` in ScalarDB.
-5. ScalarDB does not support Oracle `numeric(p, s)` (`p` is precision and `s` is scale) columns, where `p` is larger than 15 due to the maximum size of the data type in ScalarDB.
-Note that ScalarDB maps the column to `BIGINT` if `s` is zero; else it maps `DOUBLE`.
-For the latter case, be aware that round-up or round-off can happen in the underlying database since the floating-point value will be cast to a fixed-point one.
+5. ScalarDB does not support Oracle `numeric(p, s)` columns (`p` is precision and `s` is scale) when `p` is larger than 15 due to the maximum size of the data type in ScalarDB.
+Note that ScalarDB maps the column to `BIGINT` if `s` is zero; otherwise ScalarDB will map the column to `DOUBLE`.
+For the latter case, be aware that round-up or round-off can happen in the underlying database since the floating-point value will be cast to a fixed-point value.

 {% endcapture %}